amarococo/sadm/docs/source/setup.rst

   rhfs4 -> sw-kb-pas-6 (00:14:38:67:f7:e0)
   rhfs5 -> sw-kb-pas-7 (00:1b:3f:5b:8c:a0)

-You can register all those switches [in MDB](http://mdb/mdb/switch/).
-Click on "add switch", with the name of the switch like ``sw-kb-past-2``, the chassis ID like ``68:b5:99:9f:45:40``, and put the number of the interface in the RFS and HFS field (i.e if it's on the interface ``rhfs0``, put 0 in both fields).
+You can register all those switches `in MDB <http://mdb/mdb/switch/>`_.
+Click on "add switch", with the name of the switch like ``sw-kb-past-2``, the chassis ID like ``68:b5:99:9f:45:40``, and put the number of the interface in the RFS and HFS field (i.e. if it's on the interface ``rhfs0``, put 0 in both fields).

-Step 4: booting the user machines
+Step 4: Booting the user machines
 ---------------------------------

 All the components required to boot user machines should now properly be